 - How to Read Account-related Items (in order to understand all changes in both temporary and definitive capital)

 - Summary and Self-Assessment Test (to review and evaluate your level in this course on your own)

 - MiFID Evaluation Questionnaire (what is the MiFID questionnaire and the explanation of the test)

 - In-depth: How to Integrate Plus500 on MT5 or MetaTrader 4

 The Complete Guide to Plus500

-We decided to create a course entirely dedicated to Plus500 as it represents one of the most used platforms in the world.
+We decided to create a course entirely dedicated to Plus500 as it represents one of the most popular online trading platforms in the world.

 An Intelligent Trading Platform

-The indicators are done directly to the real-time chart that appears in the foreground of the platform, and that the trader can always have it under control.
-We have discussed at length about the technical analysis indicators as well as the course on CFDs and Forex on our website.
-A few examples of indicators are Bollinger Bands, moving averages, Fibonacci retracements, MACD.
+The indicators are shown directly to the real-time chart that appears in the foreground of the platform, and that the trader can always have it under control.

 The Status of Your Account Should Always be Under Control